-Certain mutations give HIV infection an advantage that sticksDecember 6th, 2012 in HIV & AIDS
+Certain mutations give HIV infection an advantage that sticksDecember 6, 2012 in Medicine & Health / HIV & AIDS

 (Medical Xpress)—Varieties of HIV that replicate more quickly can cause infected individuals' immune systems to decline faster, new research demonstrates.
 The results were published by the journal PLOS Pathogens.

 "These results are exciting because they demonstrate a novel early impact of HIV replicative capacity that can define the trajectory of immune decline and disease," says senior author Eric Hunter, PhD, co-director of the Emory Center for AIDS Research and a member of the Emory Vaccine Center.
 Hunter is a Georgia Research Alliance Eminent Scholar and a professor of pathology and laboratory medicine in Emory School of Medicine.

 Generally, when HIV is transmitted from one person to another, only one virus out of a swarm of frequently mutating viruses establishes the new infection.
 Soon after that, the virus continues to mutate to avoid the new host's immune system.